cgallea/monochann_process/README.md

 pip install utm

 With the python language already installed, it can be executed with the command: python tethys-X.py  (where X is the latest version of this repository)

+If you prefer, you can convert this script into standalone executable files (.exe) on Windows:

+Open a command prompt or terminal and run the following command to install PyInstaller:

+pip install pyinstaller

+Use the `cd` command to navigate to the directory where your Python script is located.

+cd path\to\your\script

+Run PyInstaller with the following command:

+pyinstaller --onefile your_script.py

+Once PyInstaller has finished, you will find a `dist` directory in your script’s directory.
+Inside the `dist` directory, you will see the standalone executable file with the same name as your script but with a `.exe` extension.